Admissions, Registration, & Records

 - College Transfer (CTP) The College Transfer Pathway is designed for high school juniors and seniors who wish to begin study toward an Associate degree and a baccalaureate degree.
 The transfer pathways are a structured set of courses in the Comprehensive Articulation Agreement (CAA) between the University of North Carolina (UNC) and the North Carolina Community College System, leading to completion of the Associate in Arts, Associate in Science, Associate in Teacher Preparation or Associate in Fine Arts in Visual Arts degree.
 All courses in which the student earns a grade of “C” or better will transfer to the UNC universities upon the student’s acceptance.
 These courses may also count as high school credit at the discretion of the high school administration.

 - Career Technical Education (CTE) Pathway.
 The Career Technical Education Pathway is designed for high school juniors and seniors who wish to begin the pathway towards completion of a credential prior to graduating high school.
-Students can choose one of many approved areas of study in which they can pursue courses that can lead to certificate, diploma, or a state or industry recognized credential, and increased employment opportunities.
+Students may choose one of many approved areas of study in which they can pursue courses that lead to certificate, diploma, or a state or industry recognized credential, and increased employment opportunities.
 These courses may also count as high school credit at the discretion of the high school administration.
 Freshmen and sophomores may participate in certain CTE pathways as designated by the College.

 - Cooperative Innovative High School Program.
-VGCC Cooperative Innovative High School Programs take the form of Early College High Schools and are located on or near the college’s Students enrolled in these programs can concurrently obtain a high school diploma and begin or complete an associate degree program or earn up to two years of college credit within five years.
+VGCC Cooperative Innovative High School Programs take the form of Early College High Schools and are located on the college campuses.
+Students enrolled in these programs can concurrently obtain a high school diploma and begin or complete an associate degree program or earn up to two years of college credit within five years.
 The application process to apply to one of these schools begins in middle school and is conducted by the Local Education Agency (LEA).
 To obtain additional information about our early college high school partnerships please visit our website.
 Application information and procedures can be obtained through your servicing LEA.

 INTERNATIONAL STUDENT ADMISSIONS